Tallround3r/PerfectTime/documentation/SAD.md

 (N/A)

 ## 7. Deployment View
 The Perfect Time Application is running on Google Firebase.
 Firebase provides the database, the media storage, the user functions (registered users, passwords, etc.) and the runtime environment.
 The application is deployed through a npm-install / command.
+Travis CI is used to automate the deployment process.
+The following diagram explains the process.

+![mockup file missing][mu7]

+[mu7]: ./deploymentViewUML.png "Deployment Process"

 Concludingly, the server architecture is provided by Firebase and Firebase is integrated into the Perfect Time application.
 The application can be accessed by any modern web browser that support CSS and Java Script.

 ## 8. Implementation View
 (N/A)